calbrch01/HSQL/README.md

 Once the installations are complete
 - Open "HSQL\Documentation\SampleCode\SimpleTest.hsql"
 - Pres (Ctrl + Shit + P) and search for "HSQL: Compile a HSQL Program"
-- When conversion is completed a window will popup in lower right corner stating "Done Writing"
+- When compile is completed a window will popup in lower right corner stating "Done Writing"
 - You should see a SimpleTest.ecl in the same folder
 - Open SimpleTest.ecl and press F5 (Start Debugging)
 - Results are ready to view in VS Code and on [ECL WatchPage](http://13.77.97.16:8010/#/stub/ECL)